-The Master of Education—Individualized Degree Plan (IDP) is designed to support anyone in the education field who desires to become more knowledgeable of current best practices for educators, fundamental educational concepts and philosophy, general leadership in education, and the latest advances in technology from an educator’s perspective.
+The Master of Education (M.Ed.) – Individualized Degree Plan (IDP) offers unique teacher training as it allows you to build your own master's degree in education and supports anyone in the education field who desires to become more knowledgeable of current best practices for educators, fundamental educational concepts and philosophy, general leadership in education, and the latest advances in technology from an educator's perspective.

 Courses: View Course Sequence & Descriptions

-Results: Master of Education with areas of emphasis such as Reading, Autism and Curriculum & Instruction.
+Results: Master of Education degree with concentrations such as Reading, Autism and Curriculum & Instruction

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule